 Learning to accept reality is also known as only worrying about what you can control.
 Clients with a history of trauma might focus on this outlook when reflecting on their past.
 Could you control or prevent what happened to you?
 If not, do your best to let it go and plan for a bright future.
 This notion, however, is much easier said than done.

 Mindfulness is a term you’ll hear mentioned very often in mental health treatment programs.
-Dialectical behavior therapy was the first form of psychotherapy to use mindfulness as a key component in it’s structure.
+Dialectical behavior therapy was the first form of psychotherapy to use mindfulness as a key component in its structure.
 Mindfulness is a therapeutic technique that places emphasis on the present moment rather than living in the past or future.
 Living in the moment can lead to clearer thoughts and greater awareness of our emotions.
 Mindfulness also brings awareness to your senses and can help improve your moods over the long run.

 LifeSkills South Florida offers dialectical behavior therapy in both individual and group settings.
 To learn more about our DBT programs, please call our admissions office at 866-321-9430 or complete our contact form.
 Our admissions staff will be happy to answer any questions you may have about our treatment methods as well as whatever questions you may have about enrolling at LifeSkills South Florida.

-Lifeskills South Florida is proud to announce that four members of its staff have successfully completed a 10 day intensive training in Dialectical Behavior Therapy (DBT).
+Lifeskills South Florida is proud to announce that four members of its staff have successfully completed a 10-day intensive training in Dialectical Behavior Therapy (DBT).
 Participants included Jonathan Closner, LMHC and Clinical Director, along with clinicians Dr. Michelle Quilter, PsyD, Kristin Gurdak, MA, and Lara Eisenberg, MA.
 The training was provided by The Linehan Institute-Behavioral Tech, LLC and hosted by Columbia University in New York City.
 Behavioral Tech, LLC, was founded by Dr. Marsha Linehan, and trains mental health care providers and treatment teams who work with complex and severely disordered populations to use compassionate, scientifically valid treatments and to implement and evaluate these treatments in their practice setting.
 Dr. Marsha Linehan developed what is currently known as Dialectical Behavior Therapy.

 The training was divided into two parts.
 The first half, week one, was offered in September 2016.
 The team was given the task of completing extensive DBT homework which included the completion of all skills homework in the DBT manual.
 Furthermore, the team was tasked with implementing DBT assessments that evaluated the efficacy of DBT treatment at Lifeskills.
-Data was collected, analyzed, and presented at the second week of training in January 2017.
-During the ten days of training participants received didactic presentations and participated in interactive team discussions along with experiential activities that provided trainees the opportunity to apply the treatment.
+Data was collected, analyzed, and presented in the second week of training in January 2017.
+During the ten days of training, participants received didactic presentations and participated in interactive team discussions along with experiential activities that provided trainees the opportunity to apply the treatment.
 The Lifeskills team received critical feedback from the trainers to assure proper understanding and application of the DBT treatment model.

 The intensive DBT training will assist the Clinical Department in continuing to provide cutting edge Evidenced Based Models in the treatment of mental illness and addiction.
 Dialectical Behavior Therapy (DBT) is a cognitive behavioral treatment that was originally developed to treat chronically suicidal individuals diagnosed with Borderline Personality Disorder (BPD) and it is now recognized as the gold standard psychological treatment for this population.
 In addition, research has shown that it is effective in treating a wide range of other disorders such as substance dependence, depression, post-traumatic stress disorder (PTSD), and eating disorders (Linehan, 2017).